 Overwatch may not have been the first hero-shooter; however, it’s gone on to dominate the genre while also solidifying its presence in esports with the existence of the Overwatch League.
 This is in part due to Blizzard’s obsession with rebalancing the game and in some cases completely reworking how a character plays.

 Although this approach can prove frustrating for casual players, it presents more opportunities to develop new strategies and team comps while also keeping veterans on their toes.
 That combined with a growing roster of over 30 ‘easy to pick up, difficult to master’ heroes, the most recent being Sigma, makes Overwatch a solid choice for competitive gaming.

 Since making the switch to free-to-play in 2018, CS:GO has seen an uptick in popularity that’s led to a thriving competitive scene surrounding the game.
-Consistent content drops such as new maps, characters, weapons, and game modes have played a major role in keeping the game feeling fresh after all these years.
+Consistent content drops, such as new maps, characters, weapons, and game modes, have played a major role in maintaining the game feeling fresh after all these years.

 The best example of this would be the addition of “Danger Zone,” a battle-royale mode that was introduced in 2018 and brought in an entirely new audience of players.
 Now that Valve has removed a majority of the content paywalls, becoming a better player is determined more by skill and practice rather than the size of your wallet.